Below, you'll find information about your rights in the U.S. as an Exchange Visitor, taxes, and SEVIS regulations.

 How to File Your Taxes and 1040NR-EZ

-Upon receiving your W-2 Form, you will fill out a 1040NR-EZ (Non-Resident Aliens with No Dependents) Tax Form.
-You can obtain this form at the United States Embassy in your home country or on the Internet at www.irs.gov.
-Once you have completed the form, mail it to:
+Upon receiving your W-2 Form, you will fill out a 1040NR-EZ (Non-Resident Aliens with No Dependents) tax form.
+You can obtain this form at the United States Embassy in your home country or on the IRS website.
+Once you have completed the form, you can find the correct mailing address on the 1040NR-EZ instructions.

 SEVIS (Student and Exchange Visitor Information System) keeps track of all InterExchange Work & Travel USA students while they are in the U.S. It tells the government where you live, where you work, and your legal status on the Work & Travel USA program.
 All students must register within 10 days of arriving in the U.S. and every 30 days thereafter.
 You must notify InterExchange if you change your housing address or your job within 10 days of any change.